DionKill/lg-gram-linux/README.md

 > I noticed that these settings didn't change on Ubuntu, so the only way to apply them was by using the `rules.d` and rebooting.
 Which is very annoying.
 This was in 2024, and things may have changed since then.

 ### `rules.d` config
-Download the rules.d folder or by downloading the zip of this entire repo.

 Then, Copy the rule.d in there by moving the folder:
 ```bash
 sudo cp rules.d/ /etc/udev/rules.d/